SafeExamBrowser/seb-server-setup/docs/installation.rst

 **Installation:**

-1. Login to the target/remote host where the SEB Server demo shall be installed, on windows open a command or PowerShell and create a working directory and navigate into it.
+1. Login to the target/remote host where the SEB Server demo shall be installed, on windows open a command or PowerShell, create a working directory and navigate into it.

     .. code-block:: bash